quantmind/d3-fluid/components/alert/readme.md

 ## Alert Component

-The alert component displays alert elements when alert messages are triggered.
+The alert component displays alert elements when alert events are triggered.
+Alerts are available for any length of text, as well as an optional dismiss button.
 Type a message on the right and see the alert appearing on the left.
 Same messages with same level are not repeated, instead a counter is added.